cogniera/Rag_Segmentation_Study/readme.md

 ## Why This Matters

-- Confirms recall bounded reranking in real world, commercial RAG stacks
+- Confirms recall bounded reranking in real world
 - Demonstrates that better scoring cannot compensate for poor segmentation
 - Provides practical guidance for engineers building RAG systems with proprietary APIs
 - Aligns with emerging literature on retrieval failure modes, but tests them in production-like conditions